 - Using a 1 tablespoon ice cream scoop form balls

 - Be sure to press balls very firmly with your hands so they hold together

-- One at a time, dip about ½ inch of the tip of a lollipop stick into melted chocolate
+- One at a time, dip about ½-inch of the tip of paper lollipop sticks into melted chocolate

 - Insert the lollipop stick straight into a cake ball, no more than halfway through